Skip to Content

 • Bleeding disorders

 Yes, black discharge after period in most women is normal.
-If it occurs immediately after period, it is most likely due to uterine contractions pushing out old blood.
+If it occurs immediately after period, it is most likely due to uterine contractions pushing out old blood that has stayed in the uterus or vagina.

-It’s okay if you have black discharge in the first few weeks and months after starting birth control pills.
-It will take some time for hormones in these medications to adjust.
-However, a heavy bleeding is not usual.
-Talk to your doctor.
+It’s common to have brown or dark discharge (breakthrough spotting) in the first few weeks and months after starting birth control pills.
+It may take some time for hormones in these medications to adjust.

 I have black discharge after my periods so I may pregnant or what,or it is normal for me